 To reduce anxieties

 To reduce the likelihood of a loss of control and the risk of injury

 Time spent in the haven/blue room should never be referred to in a threatening manner.

 When the haven and blue room is used as a form of physical intervention:

-– It should be part of an overall behaviour management plan that has been fully discussed by the staff team and both the parents/carers and pupil should be informed and involved.
+- It should be part of an overall behaviour support plan that has been fully discussed by the staff team and both the parents/carers/other professional involved and pupil should be informed and involved if appropriate.

 - A log book is provided for recording the use of the haven and this should be filled in every time it is used as a form of physical intervention giving the following information: the time, date, length of time and reason for use.

 - There will be a clear expectation that the room will be used for these purposes for the shortest period of time.